ualbany-csi402-s19/tutorials/ssh-commands.md

 More about SSH: https://www.ssh.com/ssh/protocol/

 1. To connect to a remote system using Ubuntu/Mac OS: https://www.digitalocean.com/community/tutorials/how-to-use-ssh-to-connect-to-a-remote-server-in-ubuntu
-1. To connect to a remote system using windows: https://mediatemple.net/community/products/dv/204404604/using-ssh-in-putty-
+2. To connect to a remote system using windows: https://mediatemple.net/community/products/dv/204404604/using-ssh-in-putty-
-1. The username to be used to connect to itsunix.albany.edu is your netid
+3. The username to be used to connect to the SSH server is your netid (all lowercase) and password
-1. The command would look like: `ssh yourNETID@itsunix.albany.edu`
+4. The command would look like: `ssh csi402-sp19.arcc.albany.edu`
-1. The above command will prompt you to enter a password.
-Press the enter key once you’ve typed the password
+5. The above command will prompt you to enter a password.
+Press the enter key once you’ve typed the password **IMPORTANT AFTER FIRST LOGIN**
+6. run the following "/usr/local/bin/reskel" (without the quotes)
+7. Log out and log back in following the above steps
+8. Congrats you are in!